nunocoracao/blowfish/exampleSite/content/samples/mathematical-notation.md

 {{< katex >}}

-Congo will only bundle the KaTeX assets into your project if you make use of mathematical notation.
+Blowfish will only bundle the KaTeX assets into your project if you make use of mathematical notation.
 In order for this to work, simply include the [`katex` shortcode]({{< ref "docs/shortcodes#katex" >}}) within the article.
 Any KaTeX syntax on that page will then be automatically rendered.

 Use the online reference of [supported TeX functions](https://katex.org/docs/supported.html) for the available syntax.